endereml/endereml/README.md

-## Hi there 👋
+## Hello all. 👋
-My git skills uploading.
+I'm currently attending ASU studying Graphic Information Technology (User Experience).

 <!--
 **endereml/endereml** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.